 Overall, while the process was challenging, I learned a lot and was able to create a product that would be usable, useful, and engaging to our users.

 07. Results & What’s Next

-We had come a long way.
-We created experiences for two different personas – learners enrolling and taking training materials, and instructors that created and managed them.
-The product was built on top of Highspot’s core CMS product, which led to complexities around permissions and capabilities but was worth it as a competitive differentiator.
-After 1.5 years of our release to GA, the Training and Coaching product contributed to 20%+ of Highspot’s revenue.
-And our customers were engaged: 2 years after our launch, 63% of Training and Coaching licenses were engaged; >10% of licenses had enrolled in a course within the past 30 days.
+We created experiences for two different personas: learners enrolling and taking training materials, and instructors that created and managed them.
+Building this product on top of Highspot’s core CMS product led to complexities around permissions and capabilities but it was worth it as a competitive differentiator.
+The product was a success, and 1.5 years after its release to GA, it contributed to 20%+ of Highspot’s revenue.
+And our customers were engaged: 2 years after its launch, 63% of Training and Coaching licenses were engaged; >10% of licenses had enrolled in a course within the past 30 days.

 This was a good baseline for the training product and we accomplished a lot through a messy process.
 I learned a lot about how to move fast by having a clear process.
 I also learned that it’s hard to move fast if everyone is not on the same page or doesn’t have the same vision to move toward.
 In the future, I would have insisted on more time and documentation in the discovery phase to help us have a clear picture of where we were headed – and why.
 Principles and success metrics should also have been created at the beginning rather than along the way.
-Creating the Training and Coaching product was a huge accomplishment – and it wasn’t easy!